 - Repeated self-destructive behaviors

-Eating disorders are an example of a reenactment in that the symptom keeps persisting until the underlying trauma is resolved.
+Eating disorders are an example of a reenactment in that the symptoms can function to reenact physical or psychological trauma onto the body or self.
 In certain cases, we find that working with childhood trauma is necessary for long-term symptom resolution.
-Castlewood’s trauma specialists provide careful evaluation of trauma related issues, and work with the primary team to develop a fluid care plan to keep the recovery process moving forward.
+Castlewood’s therapists provide careful evaluation of trauma related issues, and work with the treatment team to develop a customized treatment plan to keep the recovery process moving forward.
 Castlewood uses a variety of evidence-based therapeutic approaches to help clients with trauma resolution.
 These therapies are used in conjunction with other treatments to provide integrated care of the trauma, eating disorder, and any other co-occurring problems.

 Trauma Treatment Approaches